|Faculty Leader||Priscilla Lynch||French|

 Languages are part of the core junior programme at St Mary's College.

-All students take a 13 week taster course of each of three languages (French, Latin and Te Reo Maori) for four periods per fortnight.
+All students take a 13 week taster course of each of three languages (French and Te Reo Maori) for four periods per fortnight.

 All students select two languages to continue with.
 Each language is studied for two terms for five periods per fortnight.